garysgray/avoider-revamp/Avoider-Game-HTML5-master/README.md

 Still simple, still fun, but smarter under the hood.

 Built with vanilla JS and Canvas
-Reworked with some extra guidance along the way
+Reworked with  AI assistance to try it out
 Work in progress, evolving into a mini game engine
 Made for learning, experimenting, and future projects